 The Birth of U2 at Mount Temple School

-We all know that U2 was formed as a school project when Larry Mullen Jr. (drums) posted a note at Mount Temple Comprehensive School.
-Looking for band members.
+U2 was formed as a school project when a 14 year old Larry Mullen Jr. (drums) posted a note at Mount Temple Comprehensive School in Clontarf (Dublin 3) looking for band members.
 Up stepped Paul Hewson ("Bono", vocals and ego), Dave Evans (The Edge, guitar, initially in a double-pack with his brother Dik), Adam Clayton (bass), and several others.
 The band started off as "Feedback", renaming itself "The Hype" (which, incidentally, would have been a very fitting name), and finally settled (after Dik Evans dropped out) on the short "U2".

 Where They Made Their Recordings - Windmill Lane

 Situated just south of the Liffey in the Dublin Docklands, Windmill Lane is small but hard to miss - it is the most graffiti-covered area in Ireland, speaking volumes about the fans' devotion to the band.
-Let's hope they all used ozone-friendly spray cans.
-Not much to see here except graffiti.
-Basically, the whole street is covered in it.
-Some artful, some simply bordering on the moronic.
+The street art pays homage to the band who recorded their first songs right here in Ireland's capital city.

 Where They Filmed "The Sweetest Thing"

 The video shot for U2 weepy "The Sweetest Thing" is their most Dublin video of all.
 Fans who have seen the music video will instantly recognize parts of Georgian Dublin in the background.
 The lyrics are supposedly an apology from Bono to his wife Ali Hewson for missing her birthday.
 In the video, he drives Ali along Fitzwilliam Place and on to Upper Fitzwilliam Street.

 Where They Invested - The Clarence Hotel